LangsterGA/test/README.md

 NOTE: If you would just like raw data extracts, you can just click the 'Run' button at this point.
 ## Step 5: Fill in Summary data parameters (optional)
 In order to create the SITREP summary output, complete items 6 - 8.
+Summary data includes 16 variables summarized by reporting area, so they can be mapped.
 - Check the box (6) next to 'Output Summary files'.
 - Specify folders (7) where you want to store your summary csv outputs.
 - Specify a file geodatabase (8) to write the summary tables (it will also create csvs).